Bejarano03/Code_Quiz/README.md

 This took me longer than expected and my only issue was my linking to index.html; regardless it was a fun activity.
 I really enjoying writing out the javascript in this file.

+I am just happy that I got to implement html, css and javascript in one app.
+This definitely made me rely a lot on google.
+Without it I wouldn't have gotten much done.

 ## User Story

 ```